stackrev/vue_phonenumber_verifier/article/readme.md

 export default firebase
 ```

-Finally initiatize it in your *main.js* along every other plugin we will create in this article:
+And initiatize it in your *main.js*, along every other plugin we will create in this article:
 ```js
 import firebase from "@/plugins/firebase"
 ...